Life with Crohn’s disease can be difficult, particularly when it comes to watching what you eat. Learn about Crohn’s-friendly snacks you can try.

 - Enjoy cold or at room temperature.

-Pressed for time or no appliances at-the-ready?
-Try these even simpler and equally delicious Crohn’s-friendly snack ideas.
+Pressed for time or don’t have any appliances at the ready?
+Try these even simpler and equally delicious Crohn’s-friendly snack ideas:

 Fruit and cheese snack plate

 Mini antipasti skewers

 Thread black or green olives, cherry tomatoes, basil, and prosciutto onto toothpicks.
 Drizzle with a touch of olive oil and sprinkle with freshly cracked pepper.

 Mix 1/2 cup canned tuna with 1 tbsp. light olive oil mayo, 1/4 cup finely diced red bell pepper, salt, and freshly cracked pepper.
 Scoop onto peeled cucumber slices.

 Slice zucchini, red bell peppers, and carrots into matchsticks.
 Roll 3 slices of turkey around veggies and eat!